-- Class participation and presentation: 25%
+- Class participation and presentation: 15%

 - Blog and online discussion: 15%

-- Group project and reflection paper: 25%
+- Group project and class facilitation: 40% + 10%

-- Reflective research project: 35%
+- Reflective research essay: 20%

-Note: Most course assignments are due on Fridays by 11:59 p.m.
-OR Mondays by 9 a.m.
+Note: Most course assignments are due on Mondays at 11:59 p.m.
+Eastern time.
+There are some exceptions.
 Assignments will be submitted via Moodle unless otherwise indicated.
 Assignments should be double-spaced, 12-point, Times Roman Numeral font, one-inch margins, and include a word count.
 All references should be properly cited using the reference style stipulated in the Guidance Notes, or a consistent reference style of your choice (e.g. APA, MLA, Chicago) when a specific style is not specified.
-Late assignments will result in a deduction of half a grade for each day late.
+Late assignments will result in a deduction of half a grade for each day late, unless an extension has been requested and approved in advance.

-Class participation and presentation (25%)
+Class participation and presentation (15%)